 Which side to start on is a matter of personal preference, and also depends on what other destinations are included on your itinerary.
 However, if you plan to visit both countries, you can start in one city and finish in the other, so you have the opportunity to experience both.

 Australis offers mega-yacht-style cruise ships that specialize exclusively in the southern shores of Patagonia.
-Three to seven-night itineraries can be booked round-trip, or one way to or from Punta Arenas and Ushuaia.
+Four to seven-night itineraries can be booked round-trip, or one way to or from Punta Arenas and Ushuaia.
 The cruise navigates the Strait of Magellan, the Beagle Channel, and stops at Cape Horn National Park, offering travelers the opportunity to go ashore and explore.